kilowhat/kilowhat.net/flarum-extensions-wordpress.md

 - Tags for the "Tag for new comment threads" option can now be selected from a dropdown
 - Fix for user tokens that would end up in the log file

-You can update the Flarum extension via Bazaar or Composer.
+You can update the Flarum extension via Composer.
 Requires version 1.2 or greater of the Wordpress plugin.

 ### Version 1.2.4 - March 10, 2020